yimihua2013/NYCdriver/README.md

   * [Google Public Data](https://www.google.com/publicdata)

 ### About the dataset
-The dataset used for analysis includs two parts: number of drivers in NYC and population of NYC.
+The dataset used for analysis includes two parts: number of drivers in NYC and population of NYC.

 ### R code and result
   check details: https://cdn.rawgit.com/yimihua2013/NYCdriver/master/nycdriver.html